What Is a VoIP Number?

 However, if the area code that is assigned to the phone is for one specific city, like Los Angeles, but the VoIP phone is in New York, then you’re effectively placing calls from Los Angeles.
 Location of where you place calls is no longer an issue.

 Phones are no longer stationary.
 In the past, if you moved, the telephone company got called to update the new number at the new location.
 Most of the time, a service technician had to come out to set up the new phones.

 However, VoIP number portability is another option, saving any business owner unnecessary downtime.
 Regardless of the location, the VoIP phone can still use the same phone number.
 All that is needed is reliable IP connectivity.

 Number portability means there is no need to change the phone number if a business chooses to use VoIP service.
-There is no need to make changes to the website, business cards or marketing materials.
-Simply carry over the old number and continue operating as usual!
+There is no need to make changes to the website, business cards, or marketing materials.
+Move over your old number and continue operating as usual!

 Toll-free calling is no longer just for large enterprises.
 Small and medium-sized businesses can now receive toll-free calls with the use of VoIP numbers.
 While it varies from provider to provider, most will provide either free or very inexpensive toll-free calling.

 Toll-free calling can help a business by eliminating the appearance that they are limited to one geographic area.
-Best of all, since you are able to have multiple VoIP numbers ring on multiple devices, these toll-free calls can be routed to your personal phone or computer.
+Best of all, since you can have multiple VoIP numbers ring on multiple devices, these toll-free calls can be routed to your phone or computer.